audibleblink/secblog/content/post/vpn-access-point/index.md

 [here for instructions](https://www.raspberrypi.org/downloads/raspbian/)
 on getting that set up.

-After installing the OS to the MicroSD card and before booting, create the blank file `/boot/ssh` so the SSH server is started on first run.
+After installing the OS to the MicroSD card and before booting, create the blank file called `ssh` in the boot partition of the SD card, so the SSH server is started on first run.
 As of some time in 2016, ssh if off by default, but searches for this file to know whether to turn the service on or not.

 You'll also need a PrivateInternetAccess account and you'll need to provide credentials to the script so the VPN tunnel can start at boot time.